lopezdsr/sql-query/sqlref/timeseries_functions_artifact.md

 Each of these functions creates an *anchor* artifact, which is used by other functions to determine where to segment a time series.

-Anchor functions will be deprecated in a later release.
+Anchor functions are deprecated, use expression creation functions instead.
-Expression creation functions are similar to anchor functions but they are more feature-rich and should be used preferably.
+Expression creation functions are similar to anchor functions but they are more feature-rich.
 {:note}

 **TS_ANCHOR_EQ(see below<sup>3</sup>)**